Postdoctoral position in Stress Biology and Epigenetics

 Our lab as well as our department are committed to supporting a diverse group of students and encourage students from groups historically underrepresented in STEM to apply.

 Interested applicants should contact Haruka Wada.
 Please include in the email your CV, an overview of your research interests, GPA, and a description of past research experiences in physiology and cell biology.
 Please feel free to contact Haruka if you have any further questions about the funded project, the application process, and/or the graduate program at Auburn University.

 Prospective graduate students and postdoctoral associates

 Department of Biological Sciences offers a Masters of Science (M.S.) and a Ph.D. degrees.
 My lab is a part of the Physiological Adaptations and Functional Genomics core group in the department and actively interacts with other labs with complementary interests.
 As a lab member, you will be a part of a synergistic group of researchers.
-If you are interested in joining the lab as a graduate student or a postdoc , please email Haruka.
+For more information about the department, College of Science and Mathematics, and graduate school application process, please visit the links below.

 Prospective undergraduate research assistants

-Undergraduate students are integral part of my lab and we are always looking for motivated and dedicated students who wants to be involved in our research projects.
-If you are thinking of going into a career in research and would like to join our lab, please read and fill out the application form and email it to Haruka Wada.
+Undergraduate students are integral part of my lab and we are always looking for motivated and dedicated students who wants to assist and gain experience in research that will help reach your career goals.
+Past students in my lab contributed to various projects, ranging from sample collection, animal care, dissection, wet lab procedures, to behavioral observations.
+At any given time, multiple projects are going on in my lab which may be at various stages (experimental design and planning, sample collection, sample analysis, data analysis, manuscript preparation).
+If you are thinking of going into a career in research and would like to join our lab, please read and fill out the application form.